 - If you’re interested in urban development, one tour looks in detail at the Katendrecht neighborhood, a quickly-changing, up-and-coming neighborhood not far from the Wilhelmina Pier.

 - The Titan Tour includes De Rotterdam, a water taxi ride, and a short architectural walking tour including the Cube Houses and the Markthal.
+You can book it through this link.

 - The Turbo Tour is the one I describe here, but includes the Cube Houses.